CS-433/ml-project-2-losmodelosmatemagicos/README.md

 #### `test_Vectorisation_masking.ipynb`
 Notebook to test the implementation of the Vectorisation and masking classes.

-## `src/ml/BERT/`
-Contains our implementation of the BERT model.

-#### `BERT.py`
-Functions that create the BERT model.

-#### `BERTPipeline.py`
-Functions to train and predict with the BERT model such that it can be implemented in the main pipeline.

-#### `Config.py`
-Configuration class for centralised management of simulation parameters.

-#### `MaskedLanguageModel.py`
-A masked language model that extends the `tf.keras.Model` class.

-#### `MaskedTextGenerator.py`
-Callback class for generating masked text predictions during training.

-#### `Vectorisation.py`
-Manages the vectorisation encoding and decoding of state-action sequences.
-Every state-action sequence is transformed into a unique token, taking care of special tokens (padding, breaks).
-Encode-decode using either a dictionary or a numpy array.

-#### `masking.py`
-Generate masked input and corresponding labels for masked language modeling.

 ## `src/ml/samplers/`
 Contains the different oversampling methods.